 As a graduate student at the University of Oregon School of Journalism, Lynette Boggs-Perez, then Miss Portland, was crowned Miss Oregon 1989.
 She competed in and was a national finalist for the first ever Quality of Life Award presented at the 1990 Miss America Pageant.

-Attorney Boggs-Perez has served as the mock trial coach for Judson High School since 2016.
-She serves on the Board of the Law Alumni Association of St. Mary’s University and is the 2018 President of the Black Alumni Law Association (BALA) of St. Mary’s Law School.
+Attorney Boggs-Perez is the District 7 Trustee of the Judson Independent School District.
+She serves on the Board of the Law Alumni Association of St. Mary’s University and was the 2018 President of the Black Alumni Law Association (BALA) of St. Mary’s Law School.
 Attorney Boggs-Perez holds professional memberships in the Texas Bar College, San Antonio Bar Association, San Antonio Criminal Defense Lawyers Association and San Antonio Black Lawyers Association.
 Attorney Boggs-Perez is one of two recipients of the 2018 “Future Legends In the Law” Award presented by the San Antonio Black Lawyers Association.
 She is a volunteer mediator at the Bexar County Dispute Resolution Center.

 Attorney Boggs-Perez and her husband Eli are the co-owners of Circle E & L Construction LLC, a construction and remodeling company.
 Together, they are the parents of eight and the grandparents of seven.